 When we bought Arthur’s Frog Bike online, mechanically-minded Gramps put it all together.
 I’ll be honest, us parents would have been at a complete loss.

-Frog Bikes can get you in touch with your nearest bike store to arrange delivery and build of your Frog Bike.
+Frog Bikes can put you in touch with your nearest bike store to arrange delivery and build of your Frog Bike.

 They look expensive?
 Won’t my child outgrow it quickly?

 Yes, the Frog Bikes are perhaps more expensive than what your average parent expects to spend on their kid’s bike.
 But the old saying, ‘you get what you pay for’, stands very firm here.
 The Frog Bikes have transformed my boys’ cycling abilities, both with confidence and the distances they can cover.
 Plus, the bikes have long seat posts, so the saddle can be raised a long way as the rider grows.

 And I’m not the only parent to be raving about these bikes: